 It could be caused due to increased intracranial pressure - i.e. Meningomyelocoele with Arnold Chiari malformation.

 Weak, hoarse cry or aphonia.

-If unilateral the patient feel better when placed on the side of
+If unilateral the patient feel better when placed on the side of the lesion.

 Direct laryngoscopy under local anaesthesia.

 Reduction of elevagted intracranial tension.

 In bilateral palsy tracheostomy is indicated.